 Most people do not intend to fail to meet their tax or information filing obligations.
 In light of the serious offshore and FBAR penalties that exist, few people would leave their taxes in an unfinished or incomplete state.
 However the people who do intentionally endeavor to conceal their offshore accounts and income must be concerned about the possibility of criminal tax charges.
 While many who are noncompliant are not likely candidates for criminal charges, all people who are noncompliant with their FBAR and other offshore account filings face the onerous offshore penalties that can be imposed upon conviction.

 Consider a young professional who immigrated to the United States in 2007.
 When the professional came to the United States he had a bank account in China which he kept to facilitate sending money back to his family.
 As the professional’s success in the United States grew, so did his domestic and foreign bank accounts.
-In 2010, the professional’s Chinese bank account balance exceeded $10,000 for the first time thereby giving rise to a FBAR disclosure obligation.
+In 2010, the professional’s Chinese bank account balance exceeded $10,000 for the first time thereby giving rise to an FBAR disclosure obligation.
 By 2015, the balance in the account had reached more than $400,000 with a modest yearly income from interest.
 The professional has never filed FBAR or disclosed the account.

 Information sharing through FATCA is likely to reveal the existence of the professional’s account.
 Furthermore, the professional’s recent immigration status coupled with his relatively high income make him a more likely target to be selected for audit.

-FBAR related audits can lead to incredibly harsh financial penalties when the government agent believes that the compliance failure was willful.
+FBAR related audits can lead to incredibly harsh financial penalties when the government agency believes that the compliance failure was willful.
 First, the underpayment of tax can be penalized similarly to that of domestic tax fraud or evasion.
 That is, the taxpayer will pay tax on the concealed income and additional penalties including the 75% civil fraud penalty.
 However, in addition to the typical audit penalties, the taxpayer can also face up to a 50% FBAR penalty for each year, and each account that was not disclosed.
 In most FBAR compliance situations involving willfulness, the fines and penalties sought regularly exceed the original account balance.

 Can the Failure to File FBAR Lead to a FBAR Audit?

 In today’s new global banking regime established under FATCA that emphasizes disclosure and information sharing, the risk of having an undisclosed account detected has never been greater.
 Information from foreign nations is being used by the IRS to identify taxpayers who fail to include sources of foreign taxable income on their U.S. income tax filings.
 In short, the IRS is expanding its use of information matching.
-The agency is using these and other protocols and practices to identify and pursue noncompliant tax payers.
+The agency is using these and other protocols and practices to identify and pursue noncompliant taxpayers.
 Your failure to file FBAR and disclose all sources of income on your income tax return can significantly increase your risk of facing a FBAR audit.

 How to Correct FBAR Problems before an Audit Occurs

 The best way to fix past FBAR and offshore account issues is to be proactive and to make a timely entry into Offshore Voluntary Disclosure or Streamlined Disclosure.
-Entry into these programs can mitigate the potential tax consequences you face and allow you to become complaint with the U.S. Tax Code.
-However, additional delay can result in ineligibility for reduced penalties because an investigation into one’s offshore activities will make one ineligible.
+Entry into these programs can mitigate the potential tax consequences you face and allow you to become compliant with the U.S. Tax Code.
+However, an additional delay can result in ineligibility for reduced penalties because an investigation into one’s offshore activities will make one ineligible.
 Furthermore, if one’s foreign bank is identified on the Foreign Financial Institutions or Facilitators List prior to entry into the program, an increased offshore penalty of 50% rather than 27.5% may apply.